-Each of these publications provides a consolidated set of financial statements and accompanying notes based on data submitted by all agencies.
+Each of these publications (see Diagram 1: 2020-21 annual financial publication cycle) provides a consolidated set of financial statements and accompanying notes based on data submitted by all agencies.
 In addition to the consolidated financial statements, all agencies prepare their own entity annual report.